jmcastagnetto/examples-from-mlwr/ch04/ch04-spam-example.md

 prediction models.
 Also, I used the calculated models on a (different) second dataset to test their validity and prediction performance.

-Also, instead of using as comparison the number of false positives, I decided to use the sensitivity and specificity as criteria to evaluate the prediction models.

-Another difference is that I used the calculated models on a (different) second dataset to test their prediction performance.

 [^mlr]: [Book page at Packt](https://www.packtpub.com/big-data-and-business-intelligence/machine-learning-r)

 [^caret]: [The caret package](http://caret.r-forge.r-project.org/) site